Loss to the Cowboys exposes the Vikings' nepotism problem again

 Patterson had earned the chance to be a coordinator.
 Zimmer and Kubiak were hired because of their names, not their accomplishments.

 Let's not let Rick Spielman off the hook.
-He oversees Zimmer and the hiring of coaches, and he could have forced Zimmer to hire the kinds of coaches Zimmer used to hire — accomplished veterans like Norv Turner, Pat Shurmur and Gary Kubiak.
+The general manager oversees Zimmer and the hiring of coaches, and he could have forced Zimmer to hire the kinds of coaches Zimmer used to hire — accomplished veterans such as Norv Turner, Pat Shurmur and Gary Kubiak.

 Why wouldn't that be the approach in 2021, going into a season that Zimmer thought could produce a championship, a season that held the potential for getting the entire football operation fired?